China makes historic move to allow Xi to rule indefinitely

 - ‘Flippy,’ the fast-food robot, temporarily decommissioned for being too slow

+The amendment also inserted Xi’s personal political philosophy into the preamble of the constitution and phrasing that emphasizes the leadership of the ruling Communist Party.

+“It is rare nowadays to see a country with a constitution that emphasizes the constitutional position of any one political party,” said Zhang, the political commentator.

-In a sign of the issue’s sensitivity, the government censors are aggressively scrubbing social media of expressions ranging from “I disagree” to “Xi Zedong.”
+In a sign of the issue’s sensitivity, government censors have aggressively scrubbed social media of expressions ranging from “I disagree” to “Xi Zedong.”
+A number of prominent Chinese figures have publicly protested the move, despite the risk of official retaliation.

+Officials have said the abolishing of the presidential term limits is aimed only at bringing the office of the president in line with Xi’s other positions atop the Communist Party and the Central Military Commission, which do not impose term limits.

+While some scholars questioned the wisdom of the move, others said they saw value in sending the message that Xi would be setting policy for many years to come.